-Those who are into more serious adventure will be happy to know that the island even organizes scuba diving for its guests.
+Those who are into a more serious adventure will be happy to know that the island even organizes scuba diving for its guests.

 What To Expect If You’re Staying At Pulau Macan

-Pulau Macan (as I was told) is the only self-sufficient environment-friendly resort in the entire thousand island culter — meaning, you won’t be treated with luxury when you’re there.
+Pulau Macan (as I was told) is the only self-sufficient environment-friendly resort in the entire thousand island clutter — meaning, you won’t be treated with luxury when you’re there.
 But then again, in a place like that, that’s surrounded with nothing but fresh air and unworldly views, you anyway do not need an aircon or other things to keep you entertained.

 There is electricity available on the island, however only in the evening or in the daytime by request.
-From the solar powered energy, rainwater showers and a firm belief of using limited resources, the resort certainly stays true to its philosophy of eco-tourism.
+From the solar-powered energy, rainwater showers and a firm belief of using limited resources, the resort certainly stays true to its philosophy of eco-tourism.

 They serve an amazing home-cooked meal of rice, seafood, vegetables and fruits on both lunch and dinner buffet; meanwhile, things like bread and jam and Nutella are available the whole day free of charge.
-Coffee and tea lovers area also kept equally entertained throughout the day.
-The island even has a small in-house bar that maintains a supply of fresh coconuts, superfood smoothies, beers, wines, spirits and cocktails.
+Coffee and tea lovers’ area also kept equally entertained throughout the day.
+The island even has a small in-house bar that maintains a supply of fresh coconuts, superfood smoothies, beers, wines, spirits, and cocktails.

 They have a total of 6 different sea huts and 5 eco-cabins, all costing between USD 150 to USD 250 per person per night.
-Check their website for more accurate rates and preferences.

 It is wonderful to see how all the cabins and huts are built facing straight to the crystal clear water, offering some of the most breathtaking sunset views ever, straight from your bed.
 The rooms barely have walls and, doors but it’s possible to roll the bamboo curtain down to cover the room (but why would you even want to do that?)

-Getting To Pulau Macan
+Jakarta To Pulau Macan

 Since we were a big group, we had our own private Yacht (booked by a company called Sheila Tour).
 But if you’re on your own, there are daily boats that leave to Pulau Macan and to other islands in the thousand islands area.
 The standard departure point for most islands is at the Ancol Marina from Pier number 17.
 The boats stop at Pulau Macan and a few other islands on the way and the trip takes 1.5-2.5 hours depending on the number of stops.